The Sometimes Sisters

 To overcome the past and find future happiness, these “sometimes sisters” have one more chance to realize they are always family.

 About the Author: Carolyn Brown

-Carolyn Brown is a New York Times, USA Today, and Wall Street Journal bestselling author and a RITA finalist.
-The Strawberry Hearts Diner is her eighty-fifth published book.
-Her books include romantic women’s fiction, historical romance, contemporary romance, cowboy romance, and country music mass-market paperbacks.
-She and her husband live in the small town of Davis, Oklahoma, where everyone knows what everyone else is doing—and reads the local newspaper on Wednesdays to see who got caught.
+Carolyn Brown is a New York Times, USA Today, Publishers Weekly, and Wall Street Journal bestselling author and a RITA finalist with more than ninety published books, which include women’s fiction and historical, contemporary, and cowboys-and-country-music romance.
+She and her husband live in the small town of Davis, Oklahoma, where everyone knows everyone else and knows what they’re doing and when.
+And they read the local newspaper on Wednesday to see who got caught.
 They have three grown children and enough grandchildren to keep them young.
-When she’s not writing, Carolyn likes to sit in her gorgeous backyard with her two cats, Chester Fat Boy and Boots Randolph Terminator Outlaw, and watch them protect their territory from all kinds of wicked varmints like crickets, locusts, and spiders.
-Visit her online at www.carolynbrownbooks.com.
+Visit Carolyn at www.carolynbrownbooks.com.